raeelwell/Rae-Ada-Capstone/README.md

 While I'm sure that my self-teaching has left me with many areas that I can improve on, I am proud to have delivered a finished, working product by the deadline.

-If you have any questions or comments about By The Moonlight, I would love to hear them - you can contact me [@Raelet](https://twitter.com/Raelet) on twitter or email me at rae.elwell@gmail.com.
+If you have any questions or comments about By The Moonlight, I would love to hear them - you can contact me [@Raelet](https://twitter.com/Raelet) on twitter or through Github.

 ### Changelog